rmakara/blog-jekyll/_posts/2022-04-18-Shape-Up-Who-does-the-Shaping.md

 For now, keep in mind that Shape Up is not meant to be a waterfall process.
 People who wrote the Pitch need to be involved during the Building phase to support Builders with knowledge and feedback.

-The following article will discuss [what the Pitches/Shapes define](#).
-Are these about the legendary _"problems to solve"_?
+The following article will discuss [how concrete the Pitches should be](https://rmakara.github.io/Shape-Up-Are-Shapes-The-Problems-To-Solve).